 Do I have to reimburse my employees for driving their cars?
 If this question pops up into your mind thinking about Mileage Reimbursement, you’ve landed in the right place.
-Become an expert in no time diving into our Mileage Series and find out everything you want to know about paying mileage reimbursement to employees.
+Become an expert in no time diving into our Mileage Series and find out everything you want to know about paying employee mileage reimbursement.

 In this second article, you will discover why you should pay back your employee’s mileage and how to do it properly.
 Keep reading, and if you have any questions don’t hesitate to check the first article of the series to be up to date – This is why you should pay attention to the employee mileage reimbursement.

 Why do I need to reimburse my employees for their mileage?

 Most of the time, employers are not required to offer employee mileage reimbursement by law.
 However, in some countries, it is required for organizations to reimburse their employees for business-related mileage.
 Therefore, it is important to make sure you always check with local law enforcement to be on the safe side.
 There are four main reasons for an organization to reimburse their employees for their mileage: